The role of exchangeability in causal inference

 where $j \ne k > n$.
 The expectations here can be represented alternatively as

 or

-or finally
+or finally \settowidth{\templen}{$= \sum_{x_{i}} \int_{u_{i}}$}

 Note the different parameters $\varphi, (\phi^*,\psi^*),$ and $(\phi^\dagger,\psi^\dagger,\eta^\dagger)$ in the three representations.
-The full joint representation in \eqref{formula:ppexpectationlimit4} corresponds to the data generating mechanism, whose parameters are determined by the representation for infinitely exchangeable random vectors $(X_{i}, Y_{i}, Z_{1i}, Z_{2i}, U_i)$, whereas the parameters that appear in \eqref{formula:ppexpectationlimit2} and \eqref{formula:ppexpectationlimit3} are consequences of this joint model obtained by marginalization.
+The parametrization in \eqref{formula:ppexpectationlimit4} corresponds to the data generating mechanism, the parameters of which are determined by the representation for infinitely exchangeable random vectors $( Y_{i}, Z_{1i}, Z_{2i}, X_{i}, U_i)$, whereas the parameters that appear in \eqref{formula:ppexpectationlimit2} and \eqref{formula:ppexpectationlimit3} are consequences of the joint model obtained by marginalization.

-Similarly to Section \ref{section:individuallevel}, and for simplicity taking the treatment assignments to be binary, we can consider the comparability of groups selected to have a given treatment assignment configuration.
+As was done in Section \ref{section:individuallevel}, we consider for simplicity binary or dichotomized treatments and consider the comparability of groups selected to have a given treatment assignment configuration.
 The exchangeability with respect to the intermediate variable $X_i$ can be established as before.
 For the outcome $Y_i$, we consider exchangeability separately at the time of each treatment.
 The groups being compared have the treatment assignments $(Z_{1i} = 1, Z_{2i} = 1)$, $(Z_{1i} = 1, Z_{2i} = 0)$, $(Z_{1i} = 0, Z_{2i} = 1)$, and $(Z_{1i} = 0, Z_{2i} = 0)$.
-We note that the parameters $\varphi$ in the outcome model $P(Y_i \mid z_{1i}, z_{2i}, \varphi; \mathcal E)$ corresponding to parametrization \eqref{formula:ppexpectationlimit2} would not be estimable under the observational setting $\mathcal O$; this is because, for instance, at the second time point, the outcomes of individuals $j$ and $k$ with opposite treatment assignments would not be exchangeable (those assigned to treatment at the second interval are likely to have better underlying immune function status than those not assigned to treatment, with the second assignment depending on $X_i$), that is, we do not have that
+We note that the parameters $\varphi$ in the outcome model $P(Y_i \mid z_{1i}, z_{2i}, \varphi; \mathcal E)$ corresponding to parametrization \eqref{formula:ppexpectationlimit2} would not be estimatable under the observational setting $\mathcal O$.
+For instance, at the second time point, the outcomes of individuals $j$ and $k$ with opposite treatment assignments would not be exchangeable (those assigned to treatment at the second interval are likely to have better underlying immune function status than those not assigned to treatment, with the second assignment depending on $X_i$), that is, we do not have that \settowidth{\templen}{$= \Pr\big($}

-where $\cdot = \{Z_{1j} = Z_{1k} = 1, Z_{2j} = 1, Z_{2k} = 0\}$.
+where $A \equiv \{Z_{1j} = Z_{1k} = 1, Z_{2j} = 1, Z_{2k} = 0\}$.